 Lee and Lee (2016) provide data on total years of schooling for 110 countries at 5-year intervals from 1870 to 2010.

-We calculate the slope of total years of schooling during the CBR transition for each country by dividing the total increase in years of schooling that takes place during the observed CBR transition by the total number of years for which the CBR transition is observed.
+For each country, we calculate a measure of speed in educational attainment by dividing the total increase in years of schooling during the CBR transition by the total number of years that the CBR transition is observed.
+A higher number indicates a faster gain in years of schooling during the CBR transition.
+We compare the speed of increase in educational attainment to the speed of the demographic transition over the same period, measured as the number of years per 20 point decline in CBR.